17 Comments

 Expand full comment

-rose j. percy's avatar
+rose june's avatar

 This was such a rich and layered exploration of sampling as both innovation and preservation.
 I love how you framed it as a bridge between generations.
 The stories really brought it home for me, especially the mixtape memories.